pxslip/db-studio/docs/app/data-model.md

 - Configure how data is interacted with by users in the Data Studio.
 - Translate any and all text in the Data Studio into any language.

-Directus replaces traditional relational database jargon with more user-friendly terms and concepts.
-Please keep in mind that while traditional relational database jargon strictly encompasses database concepts, some of the new Directus terms encompass these relational database concepts _plus display and interaction logic_.
-The following sections will introduce Directus terms and map them to classic relational database concepts.
+DB Studio replaces traditional relational database jargon with more user-friendly terms and concepts.
+Please keep in mind that while traditional relational database jargon strictly encompasses database concepts, some of the new DB Studio terms encompass these relational database concepts _plus display and interaction logic_.
+The following sections will introduce DB Studio terms and map them to classic relational database concepts.

 ## Collections